 Of course, the fact that it’s just an option on the lease and not a done deal means it could just be there in the case Amazon were to decide on Boston.
-And the fact that the land is being leased — and not purchased by the company — is another potential hole in the theory.
+And the fact that the city is leasing the land — and not selling it the company — is another potential hole in the theory.

 While Fortune notes that the search for office space in Boston started before Amazon announced its search for HQ2, if the company is going ahead with leases in candidate cities, it could mean that internally, it has decided Boston is not the frontrunner.
 Also, Amazon would most likely lease two buildings in a city long-term, then build another headquarters somewhere else in the city.